SophLewDev/bank-tech-test/README.md

 20/09/2022 || 1000.00 || || 1000.00
 ```

-#### returns the balance after adding a deposit to the account, and withdrawel from the account
+#### returns the balance after adding a deposit to the account, and withdrawal from the account

 ```
 const deposit = new Deposit("20/09/2022",1000)